 Now a new king arose over Egypt, who did not know Joseph.
 He said to his people, ‘Look, the Israelite people are more numerous and more powerful than we.
 Come, let us deal shrewdly with them, or they will increase and, in the event of war, join our enemies and fight against us and escape from the land.’
 Therefore they set taskmasters over them to oppress them with forced labor.
 They built supply cities, Pithom and Rameses, for Pharaoh.
 But the more they were oppressed, the more they multiplied and spread, so that the Egyptians came to dread the Israelites.

-By 2050, according to the U.S. Census Bureau, white people will not longer be the majority racial group in the United States.
-Latinx peoples will be nearly 30% of the population.
-By 2040, Muslims will makeup the second largest religious community in the United States.
+By 2050, according to the U.S. Census Bureau, white people will no longer be the majority racial group in the United States.
+Latinx peoples will be nearly 30 percent of the population.
+By 2040, Muslims will make up the second largest religious community in the United States.
 In that same decade, Islam will become the largest religion in the world.

-The election of Donald Trump as president is white America’s fighting effort, their last chance, to keep a hold on American power, to socially engineer a future that isn’t so brown.
-The advisors in president Trump’s administration know our demographics; they know the population trends.
-And their response is a wide-ranging detention and deportation strategy and refugee protocols set up to turn away Muslims, all as attempts to manufacture our population, to keep America as white and as Christian for as long as possible.
+The election of Donald Trump as president is white America’s fighting effort to socially engineer a future that isn’t so brown.
+The advisors to President Trump know the demographics, the population trends.
+Their response is a wide-ranging detention and deportation strategy, and refugee protocols set up to turn away Muslims, in an attempt to manufacture our population, to keep America as white and as Christian for as long as possible.

-In the passage we heard from the book of Exodus, a new king takes office, and he’s overwhelmed with fear of all the foreigners.
+In the passage from the book of Exodus, a new king is overwhelmed with fear of foreigners.
 “Look,” he says, “the Israelite people are more numerous and more powerful than we,” so the king’s administration oppresses them.
 But, the text says, “the more they were oppressed, the more they multiplied and spread, so that the Egyptians came to dread them.”

-Gloria Anzaldúa, the Chicana poet, once commented on what it means to live as a Latina in this country, to refuse to give up her identity, her sense of who she is, her peoplehood.
-“The overwhelming oppression is the collective fact that we do not fit,” she wrote, “and because we do not fit we are a threat.”
+Gloria Anzaldúa, the Chicana poet, once commented on what it means to live as a Latina in this country, to refuse to give up her sense of who she is: “The overwhelming oppression is the collective fact that we do not fit,” she wrote, “and because we do not fit, we are a threat.”

-Are you willing to let your identity, your values, your dreams become undone, unraveled, so that we may become something new together?
+Are you willing to let your identity be constructed by political fear?
+Or are you willing to allow your understanding of self and others to grow so that “we” become something new and vibrant together?
 Will you construct your life, your church, in such a way that you no longer know who you are without your foreign neighbor, that you would be lost in this world without her, that your identity would be undone without him?

 — Joshua 2:1-6 —